- Define entrepreneur and describe the three characteristics of entrepreneurial activity.

-David Marcks, for example, entered the service industry about fourteen years ago when he learned that his border collie enjoyed chasing geese at the golf course where he worked.
+David Marcks, for example, entered the service industry about 14 years ago when he learned that his border collie enjoyed chasing geese at the golf course where he worked.
 While geese are lovely to look at, they can make a mess of tees, fairways, and greens.
 That’s where Marcks’ company, Geese Police, comes in: Marcks employs specially trained dogs to chase the geese away.
-He now has twenty-seven trucks, thirty-two border collies, and five offices.
-Golf courses account for only about 5 percent of his business, as his dogs now patrol corporate parks and playgrounds as well.21 Figure 7.5 provides a more detailed breakdown of small businesses by industry.
+He now has 27 trucks, 32 border collies, and five offices.
+Golf courses account for only about 5 percent of his business, as his dogs now patrol corporate parks and playgrounds as well.
+Figure 7.5 provides a more detailed breakdown of small businesses by industry.

 Advantages and Disadvantages of Business Ownership

 Do you want to be a business owner someday?
-Before deciding, you might want to consider the following advantages and disadvantages of business ownership.22
+Before deciding, you might want to consider the following advantages and disadvantages of business ownership.

 Advantages of Small Business Ownership